lambdaisland/kaocha/doc/03_configuration.md

 `tests.user.edn` file and augment the above configuration with for example their own set of plugins such as the notifier etc.

-The primary advantage to using the `#k/meta-merge` tag over aero's `#merge` is that meta-merge will do a deep merge of the tree; meaning developers can more easily inherit changes to the base configuration.
+The primary advantage to using the `#meta-merge` tag over aero's `#merge` is that meta-merge will do a deep merge of the tree; meaning developers can more easily inherit changes to the base configuration.